AaronRMartinez/Threat-Hunting-Scenario-Deep-Access-The-Adversary/README.md

 **Objective:** Spot behaviors related to preparing code or scripts for movement.

 Being aware that the threat actor was possibly compressing files in order to prepare them for movement, I focused on both common and native compression techniques.
 Such as either compressing the files into a "zip" file or utilizing the "7z.exe" program to compress the files.
 I searched the `DeviceProcessEvents` table for logs containing process command lines involving ".zip" files or the "7z.exe" program.
-Looking through the returned process logs, a PowerShell initiated compression of files was discovered.
+Looking through the returned process logs, a PowerShell initiated event involving the compression of files was discovered.

 ```kql
 DeviceProcessEvents